 Find comprehensive components, composites, and UX guidance in the UI Library Design Kit for Figma.
 This design resource is purpose-built to help design your video calling and chat experiences faster and with less effort.

 Other Microsoft Communication Services

-There are two other Microsoft communication products you may consider using that are not directly interoperable with Communication Services at this time:
+There are two other Microsoft communication products you may consider using, these products aren't directly interoperable with Communication Services at this time:

-Microsoft Graph Cloud Communication APIs allow organizations to build communication experiences tied to Azure Active Directory users with Microsoft 365 licenses.
-This is ideal for applications tied to Azure Active Directory or where you want to extend productivity experiences in Microsoft Teams.
+Microsoft Graph Cloud Communication APIs allow organizations to build communication experiences tied to Microsoft Entra users with Microsoft 365 licenses.
+This workflow is ideal for applications tied to Microsoft Entra ID or where you want to extend productivity experiences in Microsoft Teams.
 There are also APIs to build applications and customization within the Teams experience.

 Azure PlayFab Party simplifies adding low-latency chat and data communication to games.
 While you can power gaming chat and networking systems with Communication Services, PlayFab is a tailored option and free on Xbox.